Enjoy a Mountaintop Christmas with Santa, cookie decorating, crafts, a holiday film, and the best views in Banff!

 1. Check In Early(ish) at the Banff Gondola

 Early bird gets the worm!
 Kids ride free before noon (one free child admission per paying adult), so it’s definitely worth heading over in the morning.
 Christmas activities start at 10 am and Santa arrives at 10:30 am.
-If you need a mid-morning pick-me-up, there’s a Starbucks at the Lower Terminal so you can get a coffee for the 8-minute gondola ride to the top of Sulphur Mountain.
+If you need a mid-morning pick-me-up, there’s a Starbucks at the Lower Terminal so you can get a coffee for the beautiful 8-minute gondola ride to the top of Sulphur Mountain.

 2. Visit Santa